The Scaled Agile Framework®: How to implement SAFe and PI planning

 Management consultant and prominent author Peter Drucker — who is said to have coined the term “knowledge worker” — also reportedly suggested that “culture eats strategy for breakfast.”
 In other words, all the best practices and innovative strategies in the world will fail if companies do not build a strong and inspirational company culture.

 Successful agile adoption requires a willingness among all participants to evolve company culture and habits.
 Leading this evolution is vital and cannot be delegated.
 Agile leaders must collaborate and communicate daily while taking a holistic “systems view” to managing change across the organization.
 You must communicate a strong mission and vision, along with a culture of learning and respect, which will motivate people to do their best work.

-A handful of other frameworks like Disciplined Agile (DAD), Large Scale Scrum (LeSS), Nexus, and Scrum@Scale offer similar approaches to scaling agile practices.
-The main differences between these frameworks and SAFe® are popularity and complexity.
-SAFe® is by far the most widely practiced large-scale agile framework.
+A handful of other frameworks like Others include Disciplined Agile Delivery (DaD), Large Scale Scrum (LeSS), Nexus, and Scrum@Scale offer similar approaches to scaling agile practices.
+The main differences between these frameworks and SAFe are popularity and complexity.
+SAFe is by far the most widely practiced large-scale agile framework.
 It is also the most sophisticated, with many explicit guidelines and processes.
-Smaller, early-stage organizations may prefer the more flexible, less-prescriptive approaches of alternate frameworks — but for major enterprises coordinating full-scale business agility, SAFe® provides the steadiest foundation to build upon.
+Smaller, early-stage organizations may prefer the more flexible, less-prescriptive approaches of alternate frameworks — but for major enterprises coordinating full-scale business agility, SAFe provides the steadiest foundation to build upon.